Isona/dirble/README.md

 To cross-compile for 32- and 64-bit Linux and Windows targets, there is a handy makefile. `make release` will build for all four targets using `cross`.
 This depends on having cross and docker installed (`cargo install cross`).

+To build on OpenIndiana, first make sure that GCC and the OpenSSL libraries are installed with `pkg install rustc gcc-6 library/security/openssl`.
+For some reason the build process invoked by Cargo can't find the OpenSSL library files, so we have to set the environment variables to specify the locations.
+Additionally, it appends an unnecessary /lib to the lib directory we specify, which can be worked around by soft linking lib into the real lib directory: `ln -s /lib/openssl/default/ /lib/openssl/default/lib`.
+The full command line for Cargo is then: `OPENSSL_DIR=/lib/openssl/default OPENSSL_INCLUDE_DIR=/usr/include/openssl cargo build --release`.

+Building on other Illumos or BSD systems should (in theory) be similar to OI.

 # Features

 |                                  | Dirble | Dirb | Dirsearch | Gobuster |